-CFe stands for CompactFlash Express, and it is a new standard for removable memory cards created by the CompactFlash Association (CFA), mainly for professional imaging and video devices.
+CFexpress is a new standard for removable memory cards created by the CompactFlash Association (CFA), mainly for the professional imaging and video devices.

 PCIe stands for Peripheral Component Interconnect Express, and it’s an electrical bus.
 It is a digital connector with a distinct set of conductors capable of carrying data between different computer components.
 In this case, between your camera and a CFexpress memory card or a CFexpress memory card and your computer.